Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

 Autobiography

-The most notorious (and successful) jock ever reveals it all in this classic radio industry biography.
+The most notorious (and successful) jock ever reveals it all in this classic bio.
 The offensive language and outrageous content may not be your cup of tea, but still Howard Stern’s personal life and early career story is entertaining and inspiring.
-Private Parts (also see the movie) is more than the story of a self-concious nerd who becomes a media superstar.
-It’s also a good observation of American radio in the 1970s and 80s.
-Read this book
+Private Parts is more than the [filmed] story of a self-concious nerd who becomes a media star.
+It’s also an impression of American radio in the late 1970s and early 1980s.
+Read this radio book

 Process And Practice Of Radio Programming